joeglDev/hacker_rank_solutions/week3/zigzag/zigzag.md

+// note problem is bugged and not solvable: https://www.hackerrank.com/challenges/zig-zag-sequence/forum

 In this challenge, the task is to debug the existing code to successfully execute all provided test files.

 Given an array of